St. Louis, Missouri Child Custody Attorneys

 Modifying a Custody Order

-To modify an existing custody order, a parent must demonstrate a substantial change in circumstances since the last order and that the requested modification is in the child’s best interests.
-Custody modifications are fact-specific and often require detailed evidence.
+A custody order may be modified if a parent can show a substantial change in circumstances since the previous order and that the requested change is in the child’s best interests.

 Child Custody Cases in St. Louis